Great is His Faithfulness

 Rich Rudowske

-This is the Essentially Translatable podcast brought to you by Lutheran Bible Translators.
+This is the Essentially Translatable Podcast brought to you by Lutheran Bible Translators.
 My name is Rich Rudowske.
 I’m the Chief Operating Officer here at LBT.

 00:31